dotnet/corefx/README.md

 * **System.Runtime.Serialization.Xml**.
 Provides classes for serializing objects to the Extensible Markup Language (XML) and deserializing XML data to objects.

+* **System.Security.Principal**.
+Provides the base interfaces for principal and identity objects that represent the security context under which code is running.

+* **System.Security.Principal.Windows**.
+Provides classes for retrieving the current Windows user and for interacting with Windows users and groups.

 * **System.Security.SecureString**.
 Provides support for accessing and modifying text that should be kept confidential.